 These are just the base-level parts you will need.
 Below we cover some of the more detailed parts you will need to complete your build.
-A lot of these parts come down to your budget and how you intend to drive the vehicle.
-Things such as A/C systems can be deleted and power brakes can be swapped out for manual brakes for Mustangs that will be more of a race car than a daily driven ride.
+Many of these parts come down to your budget and how you intend to drive the vehicle.
+Things such as A/C systems can be deleted, and power brakes can be swapped out for manual brakes for Mustangs that will be more of a race car than a daily driven ride.

 NOTE: Please keep in mind this is a general list of Coyote Fox Body Swap Parts.
 As with any engine swap, there will be a need to fabricate and source some components on your own; however, Late Model Restoration has an amazing selection of swap parts.
 To see the complete offering of these parts, click on the following link: 5.0L Coyote Swap Parts.

 This section looks at the heart and soul of this swap.
 We will cover everything from selecting the engine to helping you locate all the engine-related swap parts you will need to install one of the 5.0L Coyote motors in your Foxbody Mustang.
-The first step will be to determine what generation engine you want to swap into your car.
-Next will be selecting the correct control pack or engine control unit that matches the generation of engine and transmission you want to run.
+The first step will be determining what generation engine you want to swap into your car.
+Next will be selecting the correct control pack or engine control unit that matches the engine generation and transmission you want to run.